-Miniature atomic gyroscopes (MAG) or nuclear magnetic resonance gyroscopes (NMRG) employ noble-gas nuclear spins as high-coherence rotation sensors.
+Miniature Atomic Gyroscopes (MAG) employ noble-gas nuclear spins as high-coherence rotation sensors.
 Advanced prototypes exist but application remains confined to laboratory environments.
 The primary challenges for MAGs are the long relaxation times that give nuclear-spin devices exquisite long-term stabilities but also lead to narrow resonances that limit the gyroscope operational bandwidth.

 New quantum gyroscopes utilise more drift stable than ever before, paving the way for fully interial navigation and improved safety in highly autonomous driving.

 Objective: in macQsimal, partners work closely together to develop, fabricate and test a Compact Atomic Gyroscope demonstrator based on spin-exchange optical pumping (SEOP) in a MEMS cell for target applications in the automotive industry.

 Robert Bosch GmbH (BOSCH), 2020, 1st ZULF NMR Conference, online.

 Atomic rotation sensor detects the angular rate of an object by measuring a shift in the precession frequency of nuclear spins of atomic gas.
 Typically, the atomic gas is a combination of alkali vapor, e.g. rubidium, and a noble gas, e.g. xenon, confined in a small vapor cell.
 The nuclear spins of the noble gas are used for rotation detection, whereas the alkali vapor is an auxiliary gas used for initialization and readout via pump and probe laser beams.
 The applied magnetic fields determine the gyroscope’s measurement axis and drive the atomic spin precession.